ipbl-oit-siit/image_recognition/image_processing/basics_image.md

 ## prerequisite
 - "[Image Processing Environment for iPBL](https://github.com/ipbl-oit-siit/portal/blob/main/setup/python%2Bvscode.md)" has already been installed.
 - The python programs (.py) have to be put under the directory `ipbl24`.
-And the all image files are saved/downloaded in the directory `image` and read from there.
+And the all image files are saved/downloaded in the directory `img` and read from there.

 ## :green_square: Basics of digital images
 ### :red_square: Color (Additive color)